Emanuellydias19/Meraki/README.md

-# Plataforma de Investimentos Web3 para Startups no Ecossistema Solana
+# Web3 Investment Platform for Startups in the Solana Ecosystem
 <img width="395" height="119" alt="Meraki (2)" src="https://github.com/user-attachments/assets/32069a6d-76c1-4020-9a67-564bb90b6171" />

 ## NodeHub

-## Integrantes:
+## Team Members:

 - <a href="https://www.linkedin.com/in/ana-cristina-jardim/">Ana Cristina</a>
 - <a href="https://www.linkedin.com/in/ana-júlia-ribeiro/">Ana Julia Ribeiro</a>